Human Rights Commission welcomes national strategy to eliminate family and sexual violence

 “Nor have we addressed how prevailing attitudes have kept disabled people silenced about the violence and abuse they experience for too long.
 A lack of workforce knowledge has also meant inadequate responses when people do speak up”, said Ms Tesoriero.

-It’s heartening to hear that the Government will embark on a new approach that is victim-centred, ensuring continued inclusive and accessible services focused both on prevention and appropriate response to support survivors and families at risk of violence,” said Saunoamaali’i Karanina Sumeo, Equal Employment Opportunities Commissioner.
+It’s heartening to hear that the Government will embark on a new approach that is victim-centred, ensuring continued inclusive and accessible services focused both on prevention and appropriate responses to support survivors and families at risk of violence,” said Saunoamaali’i Karanina Sumeo, Equal Employment Opportunities Commissioner.

 It has taken us far too long to get here.
 I’m hopeful the intention and investment will begin protecting, healing, and restoring the lives of children and women victimised by family violence, particularly for our wahine Māori, Pacific and ethnic women.